tschatzl/tschatzl.github.io/_posts/2025-02-21-new-write-barriers.md

 * **already-scanned** - used during garbage collection to indicate that this card has already been scanned.
 * **to-collection-set** - the card may contain an interesting reference to the areas of the heap that are going to be collected in the next garbage collection (the **collection set**, hence the name).
 This collection set always contains the young generation.

     Refinement can skip scanning these cards because they will always be scanned during garbage collection as G1 always collects the young generation.
-Adding these cards to remembered sets, even if they contained references to regions not in the collection set, is not needed, they would actually represent duplicate information.
+Adding these cards to remembered sets, even if they contained references to regions not in the collection set, is not needed either, they would actually represent duplicate information.

-    Effectively this also stores the entire remembered set for the next collection set on the card table, avoiding extra memory usage.
+    Effectively, the set of to-collection-set cards also store the entire remembered set for the next collection set on the card table, avoiding extra memory.

     For simplicity of the write barrier, it only colors cards as "Dirty": the additional overhead finding out whether a reference refers to an object in the collection set is too expensive here.
 * **from-remset** - used during garbage collection to indicate that the origin of this card is a remembered set and not a recently marked card.
 This helps distinguishing cards from remembered sets from cards from not yet examined cards to more accurately model the application's card marking rate used in heuristics.